Home Overview Spelling Grammar Usage Translate

 WRONG IS WRONG

-As explained above and emphasized elsewhere in this website, there is no “wrong” in Peoplese.
+As explained above and emphasized elsewhere in this website, for casual Peoplese spealers and writers, there is no “wrong” language.
 The grammar points articulated above are guidelines; the higher level the Peoplese speaker, the more they will be adhered to.
-Species language Peoplese, which was originally designed to clearly and unambiguously communicate with aliens from distant solar systems, not only welcomes but encourages variations from all of people’s many langauges, so that different ethnicitys can add ethnic flavor.
-Market-level Peoplese speakers, and global travelers, need not waste time and energy striving for grammatical correctness.
-Learn a core of word-roots and a hundred or so prefixes and suffixes, and you are good to go.
+Professionals, during professional duties, are expected to adhere to the above grammar rules.
+Species language Peoplese not only welcomes but encourages variations from all of people’s many langauges, so that different ethnicitys can add ethnic flavor.
+Market-level Peoplese speakers, global travelers, Internet marketers, service workers -- most people in most circumstances -- need not waste time and energy and money striving for grammatical correctness.
+Learn a core of root words and the prefixes and suffixes, and you are good to go.
 The goal is to communicate.
-Most Peoplese speakers will be content with the three of four main verb tenses.
+Most Peoplese speakers will be content with the four main verb tenses.
 Yet Peoplese is capable of even the most complex and nuanced expression.

-A major impediment to learning foreign languages, teachers know, is students’ fear of speaking incorectly.
+A major impediment to learning foreign languages, teachers know, is students’ fear of speaking incorrectly.
 This is not a problem with Peoplese.
-If anybody tells you that your Peoplese is “wrong”, he or she is wrong.
+If anybody tells you that your Peoplese is “wrong”, ta is wrong.

 Geographical